apintok/loginpage/README.md

 ** Current Progress **

-- Defining the Login Routes;
-- Set the Logout Route;
+- Define a general style for the pages;